JuliaApproximation/FastTransforms.jl/README.md

 ## Installation

 The build script, which works on macOS and Linux systems with x86_64 processors, downloads precompiled binaries of the latest version of [FastTransforms](https://github.com/MikaelSlevinsky/FastTransforms).
 This library depends on `FFTW`, `MPFR`, and `OpenBLAS` (on Linux).
-Therefore, installation may be as straightforward as:
+Installation may be as straightforward as:

 ```julia
 pkg> add FastTransforms